 Specialties: Organizational Development and Learning, Organizational Change, Performance Improvement, Instructional Design, Online Education, Faculty Development, Open Educational Resources (OER), Informal learning, Communities of Practice, Knowledge Management and Creation, Experiential Learning, and the Analysis of e-learning capability in higher education and corporate contexts.

-Currently, Dr. Deri Draper is thriving as a Provost Fellow and the Director of Integrated Learning at Old Dominion University, located in Norfolk, VA.
+Dr. Deri Draper-Amason was awarded the prestigious two-year position of Provost Fellow at Old Dominion University, located in Norfolk, VA.
 She is experienced in the design and delivery of e-learning in higher education and corporate contexts.
 Her specializations focus on e-learning, specifically, the integration of high impact practices and other instructional technologies in online environments.

 Most of my publications focus on collaborative instructional strategies that(a) foster critical thinking skills; (b) to encourage the acquisition of lifelong learning skills; (c) create a positive learning environment where meaningful learning flourish; and (d) craft meaningful learning opportunities for authentic practice and high impact practices.
 Click on the buttons below to learn more.

 Life is a journey and a collection of experiences that guide and inform our path.
 This statement encapsulates my life journey.
 My professional experience began modestly working in an automotive dealership.
 Working in all aspects of the automotive retail, corporate, training and manufacturing arenas, having entrepreneurial experiences with venture capital funded start-ups, and other manufacturing fields has provided me real world, pragmatic experiences that have propelled my career into higher education.

 My unique perspective and talents have enhanced my impact on Old Dominion University students, faculty, executive group and institution.
 Currently, my work focuses on institution-wide Integrated Learning, Faculty Development, and Open Educational Resource (OER) initiatives.